Sushant Singh Rajput's Close Friend Pays A Heartfelt Tribute To Him With Chris Young's Drowning Song

 Sushant's Close Friend Rohini Iyer Remembers Him With These Emotional Lines From Chris Young's 'Drowning'

-Sharing a happy picture of Sushant, the celebrity manager wrote few lines from the 'Drowning' song,
+Sharing a happy picture of Sushant, the celebrity manager wrote a few lines from the 'Drowning' song,

 "Since you've been gone I've had to find